GaN market growth is fed by LiDAR, wireless charging and fast charging solutions.

 What is Power GaN’s supply chain status?

-It is fascinating to see that along with these start-up players, companies with very different profiles are competing in the same playground: industrial giants like Infineon, On Semi, STMicroelectronics, Panasonic, and Texas Instruments.
+It is fascinating to see that along with these start-up players, companies with very different profiles are competing in the same playground: industrial giants like Infineon, ON Semiconductor, STMicroelectronics, Panasonic, and Texas Instruments.
 Several news items caught our attention in 2018:

 - Infineon announced it would start volume production for CoolGaN 400V and 600V e-mode HEMT products by the end of 2018